AlphaLyrae0/UVM_Simple_Example/README.md

   Change the path and tool version depending on your environment.
 Similar setup is done inside dsim.mk if this setup is not done.

-* Compile and run a test
+* Run a test

+  Makefile is available for Linux batch run.

   ```bash
   make run